LegoNN: Building Modular Encoder-Decoder Models: Acknowledgment

 \section{Acknowledgment}

-We thank Brian Yan, Maria Ryskina, Shruti Rijhwani and Dan Berrebbi for their valuable feedback on our paper.
-We would also like to thank and remember late Sujeath Pareddy, who suggested the connection with Legos for our proposed framework.
+The authors would like to thank Siddhant Arora, Brian Yan, Maria Ryskina, Shruti Rijhwani and Dan Berrebbi for their valuable feedback.
+We would also like to acknowledge and remember the late Sujeath Pareddy, who suggested the connection with Legos for our proposed framework.

 \ifCLASSOPTIONcaptionsoff

 \fi